9aia/thal/pm/ROADMAP.md

   - Add a help request item in the header menu (AI-driven).
   - Add settings to adjust AI helper responses.
 - Real-time assistance features
 - Stream translation
-- Add a deleted/non-existent section in contacts
-- Add character search results to chat and contact search

-- Save drawer/view state in URL

-### v0.3.0 - Generative Character Building
+### 0.3* - Generative Character Building

 - Generate a character using a prompt
 - Generate a character from a framework (asking the learning goals, interests, occupation and observations)
-- "Surprise Me" feature for auto-generated character
+- "Surprise Me" feature for auto-generated character based on "about me" textarea
 - Improve custom character building tab
   - Add "generate" icon button to each field (e.g., name, description)
 - Display character configured instructions